Catch // Concept Document

 His booth was given away that night.

 When he arrived, the new hostess apologized.
 She had logged a reservation for the corner booth earlier in the week and forgotten to flag the conflict.
 He was visibly annoyed.
-She re-seated him at a smaller table near the back, out of the line of sight from the dining room.
+She re-seated him at a smaller table near the back, out of the line of sight from most of the dining room.

 Whoever made that conflicting reservation booked it under a name no one can identify.